cairo-book/cairo-book/src/ch15-00-dictionaries.md

 In this code snippet, the first thing we did was to create a new dictionary `d`.
 We want it to hold a `Nullable<Span>`.
 After that, we created an array and filled it with values.

 The last step is inserting the array as a span inside the dictionary.
-Notice that we don't directly do that, but instead, we make some steps in between:
+Notice that we didn't do that directly, but instead, we took some steps in between:

 1. We wrapped the array inside a `Box` using the `new` method from `BoxTrait`.
 2. We wrapped the `Box` inside a nullable using the `nullable_from_box` function.